 The effects and impacts of the proposed use to refuge resources, whether adverse or beneficial, are those that are reasonably foreseeable and have a reasonably close causal relationship to the proposed use of Farming, Grazing, Haying, Ensilage, or Seed Collection.
-This CD includes the written analyses of the environmental consequences on a resource only when the impacts on that resource could be more than negligible and therefore considered an "affected resource."
-Resources that will not be more than negligibly impacted by the action have been dismissed from further analyses.
+This CD includes the written analyses of the environmental consequences on a resource only when the impacts on that resource could be more than negligible and therefore considered anÁaffectedÁresource."
+Resources thatÁwill not be more than negligibly impacted by the action have been dismissed from further analyses.

-The mission of the Refuge System provided in the Refuge Improvement Act of 1997 states that "The mission of the [National Wildlife Refuge] System is to administer a national network of lands and waters for the conservation, management and where appropriate, restoration of the fish, wildlife, and plant resources and their habitats within the United States for the benefit of present and future generations of Americans."
+The mission of the Refuge System provided in the Refuge Improvement Act of 1997 states that "The mission of the [National Wildlife Refuge] System AsAoAdminister aA national network of lands and waters for the conservation, management and where appropriate, restoration of the fish, wildlife, and plant resources and their habitats within the United States for the benefit of present and future generations of Americans."

 Conservation and management mean to sustain and, where appropriate, restore and enhance, healthy populations of fish, wildlife, and plants utilizing, in accordance with applicable Federal and State laws, methods and procedures associated with modern scientific resource programs.
-These definitions denote active management and are in keeping with the House report on the Act which states that the "Refuge System should stand as a monument to the science and practice of wildlife management."
+These definitions denote active management and are in keeping with the HouseÁreport onÁhe Act which states that the "RefugeÁsystemÁ should stand as aÁnonumentÁoÁhe scienceÁnd practiceÁof wildlife management."